HydroModPy/HydroModPy/validation_cases/calibration/README.md

 Each case produces:

 - synthetic truth observations,
+- optionally one distinct truth simulation config for perturbed twins,
 - one or more calibration runs for standardized methods,
 - a JSON benchmark summary with recovery metrics per method.